Diocese of Bosa

-The Diocese of Bosa was a Latin Church diocese of the Catholic Church in Sardinia that was founded in 1612 and merged into the diocese of Alghero-Bosa in 1986.
+The Diocese of Bosa was a Latin Church diocese of the Catholic Church in Sardinia.
+The town of Bosa is located on the western shore of the island, on the right (northern) bank of the Temo River, at its mouth.
+The diocese was established by 1073, and was a suffragan of the archdiocese of Torres (Sassari).
+It was merged into the diocese of Alghero-Bosa in 1986.